hbowie/notenik-KB/Custom URL Scheme.md

 +  `body=You%20gotta` - The body of the new Note.
 Again, this will almost always require percent encoding.

 Other fields may also be specified for a new Note, using a similar *label=value* convention.

+### Help

+Following is a sample URL:

+	notenik://help?id=versionhistory

+Once more, let's break this down:

++ `notenik://` - The custom scheme that will invoke the Notenik app.
++ `help` - The Notenik command to open the Notenik Knowledge Base supplied with Notenik.
++ `?` - A question mark indicates the end of the command and the beginning of the query string.
++ `id=versionhistory` - The ID identifying the Note to be selected for Display.

+The query string is optional.
+If it is not supplied, then the Knowledge Base will be opened at the first Note in the Collection.